Title: Impact of Neutron Star Mergers vs. Supernovae on Explosive Nucleosynthesis and Neutrino Physics

 About the speaker:

-Professor Toshitaka Kajino is a distingushed professor of the "Thousand Talents Plan", and director of the International Research Center for Big-Bang Cosmology and Element Genesis in Beihang University.
+Professor Toshitaka Kajino is the director of the International Research Center for Big-Bang Cosmology and Element Genesis in Beihang University.
 He is also the professor of Astronomy in the University of Tokyo and National Astronomical Observatory of Japan.
 Professor Kajino obtained his doctor's degree from the University of Tokyo in 1984, and then served as an assistant professor in Tokyo Metropolitan University from 1984 to 1993.
 After that, he moved to the University of Tokyo and National Astronomical Observatory of Japan as an full professor.
 Professor Kajino's main research topic lies in the creation of particles and nuclei and their roles in the cosmological and astrophysical environments.
 He has been working on the nucleosynthesis in Big Bang, supernova bursts and neutron star mergers, the cosmic chemical and dynamical evolution, and the origin of Galactic and extragalactic cosmic rays.